truenas/documentation/content/SCALETutorials/Storage/Pools/ManagePoolsScale.md

 {{< trueimage src="/images/SCALE/Storage/AddVdevToPoolSpareWithVdevAdded.png" alt="Add Vdev to Pool Spare with Vdev Added" id="Add Vdev to Pool Spare with Vdev Added" >}}

-You have the option to accept the change or click **Edit Manual Disk Selection** to change the disk added to the strip vdev for the spare, or click **Reset Step** to clear the strip vdev from the spare completely.
+You can accept the change or click **Edit Manual Disk Selection** to change the disk added to the strip vdev for the spare, or click **Reset Step** to clear the strip vdev from the spare completely.
 Click either **Next** or a numbered item to add another type of vdev to this pool.

-Repeat the same process above for each type of vdev to add.
+Repeat the same process above for each type of vdev you want to add.

 Click **Save and Go to Review** to go to the **Review** screen when ready to save your changes.

 {{< trueimage src="/images/SCALE/Storage/AddVdevToPoolReviewScreen.png" alt="Add Vdev to Pool Review Screen" id="Add Vdev to Pool Review Screen" >}}

-To make changes, click either **Back** or the vdev option (i.e, **Log**, **Cache**, etc.) to return to the settings for that vdev.
+To make changes, click either **Back** or the vdev option (i.e., **Log**, **Cache**, etc.) to return to the settings for that vdev.
 To clear all changes, click **Start Over**.
 Select **Confirm** then click **Start Over** to clear all changes.